-For additional information concerning provisions of the Oil, Gas and Solution Mining Law, the reader is referred to the nearest office of the Department of Environmental Conservation.
+For additional information concerning provisions of the Oil, Gas and Solution Mining Iaw, the reader is referred to the nearest office of the Department of Environmental Conservation.
 The counties served and location of the D.E.C. offices are shown on the back cover of this publication.

 Your local county Cooperative Extension office can also provide additional assistance.
-The location of Cooperative Extension offices is printed on the inside of the back cover.
+A list of Cooperative Extension offices is printed inside the back cover.